 Should I Wear a Mask During Flu Season?

 While certain face masks can offer protection to the wearer, most are intended to prevent the spread of your infected respiratory droplets to others.
 If everyone is compliant indoors, the virus is far less likely to spread.

-The Quickest Ways to Stop the Spread of Germs in Your Home
+The Quickest Way to Stop the Spread of Germs

-Keeping your home clean is an essential part of preventing the spread of viruses.
-Puracy’s plant-based cleaners kill germs, bacteria, and viruses – all without the use of chemicals like parabens, sulfates, cocamidopropyl betaine, and triclosan.
+Keeping your home clean is an essential part of preventing the spread of viruses and pathogens.
+Puracy Disinfecting Surface Cleaner kills germs, bacteria, and viruses – all without chemicals like parabens, chlorine, sulfates, and synthetic fragrance.

-Not only can this hydrogen peroxide disinfectant be used to clean non-porous surfaces, but it also kills 99.9+% of germs, bacteria, and viruses – no bleach, chlorine, or alcohol needed.
-In fact, this biodegradable product is approved for use as a produce wash in organic food facilities!
+Not only can this biodegradable, hydrogen peroxide disinfectant be used to clean non-porous surfaces, but it also kills 99.9+% of germs, bacteria, and viruses – no bleach, chlorine, or alcohol needed.

 Fight Germs All Year Long with Puracy Products

-Our homes and hands certainly require a bit more cleaning, but with Puracy’s effective, safe ingredients, you’ve got one less thing to worry about.
+Our homes and hands might require a bit more cleaning during flu season, but with Puracy’s effective, safe ingredients, you’ve got one less thing to worry about.